EmyysJanaK/Railwise-UserManual/docs/faq.md

 Yes, unregistered users can book tickets without an account.
 However, **registered users** benefit from:
 - Viewing booking history.
-- Accessing special promotions.
+- Getting delay/platform changing notifications
-- Easier booking modifications or cancellations.
+- Easier booking cancellations.

 ---

-### 5. **How do I cancel or modify a booking?**
+### 5. **How do I cancel a booking?**

 For registered users:
 1. Go to the **My Bookings** section.
-2. Select the booking you want to modify or cancel.
+2. Select the booking you want cancel.
 3. Follow the steps to make changes or cancel the booking.

-> **Note:** Cancellation or modification policies may vary depending on the train operator.
+> **Note:** Cancellation policies may vary depending on the train operator.

 ---